britls90/csc394/README.md

-# CSC-399-Team-2
+# CSC-394-Team-2
-CSC 394 Final Project
+This is my CSC 394 Final Project personal repo.
-Market Basket tracks various items at grocery stores locations and allows the user to compare item prices across different stores and regions.
+Market Basket tracks various items at Kroger grocery store locations and allows the user to compare item prices.